Johan Frandsen

 Johan Frandsen (born 9 September 1982 in Stockholm, Sweden), is the frontman guitarist, main songwriter and lead vocalist in the Swedish rock band, The Knockouts.
-His trademark guitar] is a Gretsch White Falcon.
-Johan Frandsen is an endorsed artist by Gretsch Guitars, TV Jones, Fender and Peerless.
+His trademark guitar is a Gretsch White Falcon.
+Frandsen is an endorsed artist by Gretsch Guitars, TV Jones, Fender and Peerless.

 Biography

 Music career

 Frandsen started playing guitar at the age of six and began his music career forming The Knockouts in 1996 in Stockholm, Sweden.
 The Knockouts have developed a cult following in Scandinavia and is now considered to be one of Sweden's hardest touring bands.
-As well as being the main songwriter and frontman of The Knockouts – from 2004 Johan was the lead guitarist with internationally respected Swedish rockabilly band, The GoGetters, having toured over 300 dates with shows all over Europe and the USA.
+As well as being the main songwriter and frontman of The Knockouts – from 2004 Frandsen was the lead guitarist with internationally respected Swedish rockabilly band, The GoGetters, having toured over 300 dates with shows all over Europe and the USA.
 His guitar playing gave them an extra injection energy worldwide - one of the highlights was headlining the Viva Las Vegas and playing with members of the Stray Cats, Guana Batz and Mad Sin.

-Johan Frandsen started Diamond Prime Music with The Knockouts' manager Coco Rosenfeld in early 2009.
+Frandsen started Diamond Prime Music with The Knockouts' manager Coco Rosenfeld in early 2009.
 Diamond Prime is a Music and Management company based in Stockholm.
 Diamond Prime is the record label and management for The Knockouts.

 The Knockouts

 The Knockouts are a Swedish rock band from Stockholm, formed in 1996.
-The current lineup consists of Johan Frandsen (vocals, guitar), Kennet Stone (double bass, vocals) and Ted Jergelind (drums).
+The current lineup consists of Frandsen (vocals, guitar), Kennet Stone (double bass, vocals) and Ted Jergelind (drums).
 The band has risen to fame in 2010 after the release of the album Among the Vultures.
 They have released three studio albums and one EP compilation in Sweden and throughout Europe.
 The album Among the Vultures was nominated for Best Punk Rock Album at the 2011 Independent Music Awards, and two singles from the album were nominated for best punk song "Heat for the Hunted" and best alternative country song "Ever Been Hurt".
 The Knockouts added BEST Punk Rock Album to their collection as voted by the industry panel including Joe Perry, Aerosmith, Benji Madden & Joel Madden, Good Charlotte, and Ozzy Osbourne.

 Performing hundreds of jam-packed and sold-out shows, The Knockouts have respectively gained a reputation of delivering, what is now described as a “cocky punk rock” sound with an aggressive rockabilly technique.